GEETHA-21/ClickyGame/clickygame/README.md

 COUNTERS displayed to the top right and left of the board keep track of your current as well as top score.

-CLICK your way to the sit the Iron Throne!

 Summary